matbmeijer/fashion_product_similarity_dashboard/README.md

-The .R module **Fashion Product Similarity Dashboard** is a simple workflow to show an introductory starting point to identify product similarities solely based on a product image.
-To see the full output, visit the following link: [Fashion Product Similarity Dashboard](https://matbmeijer.github.io/fashion_product_similarity_dashboard/)
+The .R module **Fashion Product Similarity Dashboard** is a simple workflow to show an introductory starting point to identify product similarities based solely on a fashion item product image - no additional data is used.
+To see the full output, visit the following
+link: [Fashion Product Similarity Dashboard](https://matbmeijer.github.io/fashion_product_similarity_dashboard/)
 ![Dashboard example](ressources/dashboard_example.png)